 - The application is valid for only one semester/term of enrollment.
 To continue taking classes at the visiting campus, repeat these steps for each term.

 - Students must meet course prerequisites of the host campus.

-- If a student is enrolled on more than one campus during a given registration period, he/she will pay the tuition and fees billed by the respective campus on which the courses are being taken.
+- If a student is approved and enrolls on more than one campus during a given registration period, they will pay the tuition and fees billed by the respective campus on which the course(s) are being taken.

-- Students will need to work with the campus which placed the hold to get it resolved.
+- A registration or financial hold on any campus must be cleared before intercampus registration is approved.
+Students will need to work with the campus which placed the hold to get it resolved.

 Each campus is responsible for maintaining a permanent record of all course work of a student on that campus.
-Student transcripts will identify the campus where the credit has been earned and include the credit hours and grade for each course taken on the campus within the system.
-All grades received for courses taken within the system since the Summer of 1991 and which are applied to the student's program of study will be used in computing a student's grade point average.
+Student transcripts will identify the campus where the credit has been earned and include the credit hours and grade for each course taken on the campus within the NU system.